GlitcherOG/SSX-Level-Viewer/README.md

 - Fix Darkened Bug

 ## Todo BugFixes
-- Fix Adding Image using 0 as base (I think all i really need to do is set the matrix type)
 - Fix Distance Generation Spline (Best guess is that they use the bezier curve generation to do it)
 - Fix Mesh Generation Spline